Dakshjain1/Ansible-Galaxy_K8SMultiNodeCluster_Role/README.md

 * If you want to even create the EC2 instances using ansible playbook automatically then you can use this playbook that I have created -
 [AWS EC2 Instance Playbook](https://github.com/Dakshjain1/DevOps_Project_Files/tree/main/playbook_k8sMultiNodeCluster)
-Go through the [README.md](https://github.com/Dakshjain1/DevOps_Project_Files/blob/main/README.md) of this repository for the requirements to run the `ec2.yml` file.
+Go through the [README.md](https://github.com/Dakshjain1/DevOps_Project_Files/blob/main/README.md) of this repo for the requirements to run `ec2.yml` file.
 You will need to specify your AWS Access Key & AWS Secret Key.

 Role Variables